 Earl Remaley began working for the C.F.
 Martin & Company before World War II.
 His long career with the company included nearly every phase of production and assembly.
 During the 1950s...

-Rich Renken attended Dick Grove’s School of Music in California, where he first encountered the innovative craftsmanship of the James Tyler Guitar Company.
-Instantly captivated by the met...
+Rich Renken attended Dick Grove’s School of Music in California, where he first encountered the innovative craftsmanship of James Tyler Guitars.
+Instantly captivated by the meticulous des...

 Alvino Rey tinkered with putting a phonograph pickup in his banjo to increase the volume in 1927.
 His inventive mind also led to early guitar pickups and the design of a pedal-steel guita...